Campaign Management

 Phishing Club - Campaign recipient events

-Individual recipient event timeline showing detailed interaction history and timestamps
+Recipient event timeline showing interaction history and timestamps

 Creating Your First Campaign

-A campaign represents a complete phishing simulation operation, from initial email delivery through final reporting.
+A campaign represents a phishing simulation operation, from email delivery through final reporting.
 Each campaign targets specific recipient groups using configured templates and follows defined delivery schedules.

 Prerequisites